 In 2016, to celebrate the 120th anniversary of the school, the Parent and Staff Association (PSA) held a number of fundraising events across the year and raised an amazing £10,000 to build a climbing frame in the shape of a castle.
 This project also included installation of picnic benches and a carved, outdoor storyteller chair, which proudly sits beneath one of our many large, deciduous trees.

-Nunney Pre-School is in a separate building on the site and is managed independently.
+Nunney Pre-School is in a separate building on the site and is managed by Somerset Skills and Learning.
 We share some activities and work together to ensure a smooth transition as children move from the pre-school into the Reception class at Nunney First School.
 Children from Nunney Pre-School also enjoy using equipment from our playpod and the outdoor environment.